huawei-openlab/oct/engine/ocitd/API.md

 The 'OCID' is the program installed on the hostOS, used to communicate with the 'Test Server'.
 (TODO:  All 'OCITD' should rename by OCTD since the project name changed)

-There is one  [configuration](#configs "configuration") file, the OCT user need to modify it to his/her own setting first.
+The [configuration](#configs "configuration") file is used for the OCT users to set his/her own configuration.

-There are [openAPIs](#apis "APIs") for the 'OCT' developer to integrate 'OCTD' with the 'Test Server'.
+The [openAPIs](#apis "APIs") are used for the 'OCT' developer to integrate 'OCTD' with the 'Test Server'.

 The [attributes](#attributes "attributes") are listed at the end of this document.

 ##Configs